 During construction phase, air pollutants will be emitted from the equipment and construction vehicles are expected to remain low.
-Local residents, educational institutions, religious centers and health care center in the vicinity of the work sites will be temporarily disturbed by the limited dust pollution.
+Local residents, educational institutions and religious centers in the vicinity of the work sites will be temporarily disturbed by the limited dust pollution.
 The overall impacts, however, are expected to remain low.